arturol76/phusion-app-template/README.md

 TBD

 ## VSCODE: sample config file for the SFTP extension
+Assuming that:
-Assuming you use pageant to manage the key authentication:
+* you use pageant to manage the key authentication (recommended!)
+* your docker host ip is 192.168.2.96

 ```
 {
     "name": "mydocker",